OseMine/variable-filter/README.md

 ## Building the Project

 1. Ensure Rust and Cargo are installed.
-2. Clone the repository: `git clone https://github.com/yourusername/variable-filter.git`
+2. Clone the repository: `git clone https://github.com/OseMine/variable-filter.git`
 3. Navigate to the project directory: `cd variable-filter`
 4. Build the project: `cargo build --release`
 5. Find the plugin files in the `target/release` directory.

 ## Using the Plugin

-- Copy the created plugin files (`.dll` for Windows, `.so` for Linux, `.dylib` for macOS) to your VST3 plugin directory.
+- Copy the created plugin files to your VST3/CLAP plugin directory.
 - Load the plugin in your preferred DAW.

 ## License